Sponsor a cat

 A picture and description of each of our sponsored cats can be found below.
 If you would like to sponsor one (or more!) of them then please get in contact with the branch.
 You can do this via the form on the 'Contact Us' webpage or give us a phone on 0345 371 2722 and leave a message on the answerphone asking for a 'sponsor a cat' application form (don't forget to tell us your name and address if you phone).
 We will post a sponsorship form out to you as soon as we can.
 Alternatively, you can download the Sponsor a Cat form, print it out, fill it in and post it to our address (see the 'Contact Us' webpage again for this).
 Thanks

-Mary found back in September 14 when she was just 8 weeks old.
+Mary was found in September 2014 when she was just 8 weeks old.

 We received a call from a doctors surgery in Tollcross about a kitten in their bins outside.
 We managed to go out and get her, she was very frightened, underweight and suffering from flu.